mxcfb/Interest-Rate-Models/README.md

 $\text{Fut}(t,T) \le 100(1-L(t,S,T))$.
 Futures pays $\text{Fut}(t,T) - \text{Fut}(S,T)$ to the exchange over the period $[t,S]$.
 The corresponding FRA traded at time $t$ pays $100(L(t,S,T) - L(S,S,T))$ at $T$ (in reality FRA payment/settlement date is $S$).

 Futures are similar to FRAs: If $\text{Fut}(t,T) = 100(1-L(t,S,T))$, then both contracts make the exact same payment.
 If LIBOR rises over the period $[t,S]$, FRA would be the better contract to have entered (better to pay later); if LIBOR drops, futures would be the better (better to receive earlier).
-However, if LIBOR rises, the purchaser of the future will pay higher interest to fund the money paid to the exchange; if LIBOR drops, the purchaser of the future will receive lower interest on the money received from the exchange.
+However, if LIBOR rises, the purchaser of the future will finance the losses paid to the exchange at a higher rate; if LIBOR drops, the purchaser of the future will reinvest the profits received from the exchange at a lower rate.

 Standard Credit Support Annexes (CSAs):
 - Type of collateral: cash.